tarekVv/tarekVv/README.md

 - 👋 Hi, I’m tarek mohamed
 - 👀 I’m interested in ...programing & electronics
-- 🌱 I’m currently learning ...ECE
+- 🌱 I’m currently learning ...ECE_at_mans
 - 💞️ I’m looking to collaborate on .. no one that time..
 - 📫 How to reach me ...